Mortal Kombat 11: Development

-Using Unreal Engine 3, Mortal Kombat 11 was developed by NetherRealm Studios and published by Warner Bros.
+Mortal Kombat 11 was developed by NetherRealm Studios and published by Warner Bros.
 Interactive Entertainment, the two parties also involved with the game's predecessor, Mortal Kombat X. The game was announced by series co-creator Ed Boon in December 2018, at The Game Awards 2018, with a trailer showcasing Dark Raiden and Scorpion fighting against each other.
 At the end of the announcement trailer it was announced that pre-order buyers would have Shao Kahn available as a playable character.
 The trailer featured "Immortal", an original song by artist 21 Savage.
 On January 17, 2019, a community reveal event was held simultaneously in Los Angeles and London.
 The reveal event featured, among many others, a filmed interview with Ronda Rousey, the voice actress for Sonya Blade.
 On March 22, 2019, about a month before the game's release, it was announced at C2E2 that actor Cary-Hiroyuki Tagawa would reprise his role as Shang Tsung from the 1995 film and the second season of Mortal Kombat: Legacy, while coinciding the announcement of the character as downloadable content.
 A public stress test of the game's online mode took place between March 15 and 17.
 Also, a closed beta was available between March 27 and April 1, 2019, for PlayStation 4 and Xbox One pre-order buyers.
 During the 2019 Brasil Game Show, Ed Boon announced that the story mode of Mortal Kombat 11 served as a conclusion to the saga that started since the first Mortal Kombat title and the storyline that was established in the 2011 reboot.

-Release
+It used the Unreal Engine 3.
+The Nintendo Switch version was developed by Shiver Entertainment while the Windows version was developed by QLOC.

+Marketing and release

 The game was released on April 23, 2019, across Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One, with a Stadia port releasing later in the year on November 19, 2019.
-With the Nintendo Switch release, Mortal Kombat 11 became the first game in the series to be released on a Nintendo console since Mortal Kombat: Armageddon for the Wii in 2007.
 On March 22, 2022, almost three years after the game's release, a patch was released for the PC version, removing the Denuvo Anti-Tamper from it, among other minor changes.
+McFarlane Toys produced a line of action figures to promote the game.

+The physical release of Mortal Kombat 11: Aftermath, released in June 2020, was the final game published under the WB Games label, following the corporate rebrand of Warner Bros. in 2019.
+Mortal Kombat 11: Ultimate, released the same year as the Aftermath DLC, was published under the Warner Bros.
+Games label, and used the shield logo designed by Pentagram, first introduced in 2019, replacing the WB Games logo used since 2010.